 "We met with the RMV earlier this year and were pleased with their response and flexibility on the Dutch reach and other elements of bicycle safety.
 Both MassDOT and the Registry deserve praise for being able to amend the driver's manual every year," said Richard Fries, executive director of MassBike.
-"Given this experience MassBike plan to keep working with them to include more questions pertaining to bikes on the permit test, more stringent testing standards, and improving the curriculum of drivers' education."
+"Given this experience MassBike plans to keep working with them to include more questions pertaining to bikes on the permit test, more stringent testing standards, and improving the curriculum of drivers' education."

 Dutch Reach Project Lauds Driver's Manual Dooring Section

 "This is an important safety measure for everyone -- not just bicyclists," said Dr. Michael Charney, founder of the Dutch Reach Project.
 "The Dutch method protects all road users from heedless harm in the door zone.
 Teaching the Dutch Reach to student drivers -- and to all our children -- is the easiest way make this habit swap happen."